 - 3. Servicing relationships.
 An examiner may participate in an examination of, or a supervisory matter involving, an organization that services a loan of the employee or the employee's spouse or dependent child, unless the examiner knows the servicer has retained a financial interest in the underlying value of the credit. - 4.
 Waiver.
-In limited circumstances, the examiner's supervising officer, in consultation with the Bank's Ethics Officer, may provide written authorization for an examiner to examine an institution, or an affiliate of an institution, with which the examiner, his or her spouse, dependent child or a related entity has a borrowing relationship, although participation in the examination otherwise would be prohibited under paragraph 2 (A) (1) above. - b) Recusal from Supervisory Matters (Other Than Examination/Inspection) Based on Borrowing Relationship. - 1 Recusal requirement.
-An examiner may not participate in any supervisory matter involving an institution or any affiliate if the examiner, or the examiner's spouse or dependent child, or a related entity, is indebted to the institution or any affiliate.
+In limited circumstances, the examiner's supervising officer, in consultation with the Bank's Ethics Officer, may provide written authorization for an examiner to examine an institution, or an affiliate of an institution, with which the examiner, their spouse, dependent child or a related entity has a borrowing relationship, although participation in the examination otherwise would be prohibited under paragraph 2(A)(1) above.